 Knowing and following your obligations when using Upwork is essential for you to thrive on Upwork and earn Top Rated status.
 If you notice unsafe behavior, don't hesitate to use the "Flag as inappropriate" link on project posts or profiles.
 Together, we maintain a vibrant and safe marketplace.

-Here are the most common violations (and how to avoid them):
+The most common violations (and how to avoid them)

-- Receiving Payments off Upwork: Always receive payment through Upwork.
+- Receiving Payments Outside of Upwork: Always receive payment through Upwork.
 If a client proposes to pay you outside of Upwork, decline and let us know.
-Learn more.
+Learn more

-Account holds for any of these reasons will be counted on My Stats and disqualify you from Top Rated status for 90 days after your account is resumed.
+Account holds for any of these reasons will be counted on My Stats and disqualify you from Top Rated status or the Rising Talent Program for 90 days after your account is resumed.
 We strongly suggest you review the full Upwork Terms of Service.